 In almost every case, crane operator injuries and other crane accident accidents occur because of human negligence or a failure of the plant.
 Crane injury law sets out rules and regulations that are designed to eliminate or at least minimise all these risks.

-For instance, prior to any work being carried out risks to everyone on the site should be assessed through a formal rick assessment.
+For instance, prior to any work being carried out, risks to everyone on the site should be assessed through a formal risk assessment.
 All dangerous structures such as power lines should be identified and plans laid down to minimise the potential risk.
-All crane operators and people participating in the lifting operation must be fully trained and other site workers should be trained in the risks associated with working close to a crane.
+All crane operators and people participating in the lifting operation must be fully trained, and other site workers should be trained in the risks associated with working close to a crane.

-It is the ultimate responsibility of the employer that all cranes used on site are maintained in safe working order and are inspected regularly with proper maintenance schedules to protect the safety all site workers and visitors.
-Failure to do so could result in serious charges including corporate manslaughter.
+It is the ultimate responsibility of the employer that all cranes used on site are maintained in safe working order and are inspected regularly with proper maintenance schedules to protect the safety of all site workers and visitors.
+Failure to do so could result in serious charges, including corporate manslaughter.

 We have produced this guide to help to understand the implications of crane injuries and how you can approach making a successful claim injury claim.
 It is important to note that personal injury claims must be made within three years, but you should seek advice on making a claim as soon as possible.

 For more information or to start your claim, please call 0800 073 8804.

 - What is a crane accident?

 - Have you been injured in a crane accident?

 - What should you do if you have been injured in a crane accident?